 - Quicker recovery and return to normal activities due to less abdominal wall discomfort

 - Less need for narcotics for pain after surgery

-Selecting incisions for endometriosis excision surgery is up to the surgeon after discussion about body image and trying to hide some or all of the incisions.
-So, if it is reasonable, then three 8mm incisions is all that is needed for robotic surgery.
+Selecting incisions for endometriosis excision surgery is up to the surgeon after a discussion about body image and trying to hide some or all of the incisions.
+So, if it is reasonable, then three 8mm incisions are all that is needed for robotic surgery.
 It is true that with laparoscopy it is sometimes possible to get easy cases done with only two incisions.
 Also, laparoscopy uses 5mm incisions and robotics uses 8mm incisions.
 This difference of 3mm is hardly ever noticeable.

 Practical advice: Deciding on laparoscopy vs. robotics

 The following mental simulation is why it is our strong opinion that robotics is far better than laparoscopy for most endometriosis excision surgery cases.

 Try to visualize this in your mind rather than doing this.
 But if you do this, PLEASE have someone around to help you so that you don’t injure yourself.